Agatha All Along: Title

-The series was initially announced in November 2021 with the title Agatha: House of Harkness, but was renamed to Agatha: Coven of Chaos by July 2022.
-The series was revealed to have been retitled once again in September 2023, this time to Agatha: Darkhold Diaries.
+Multiple fake names for the series were announced before the title of Agatha All Along was eventually confirmed in May 2024.
+The marketing stunt and fake titles were conceived by Schaeffer and the writers; Livanos enjoyed releasing "crazier and crazier" titles throughout the series' promotion and felt it was appropriate for Agatha.
+The series was first announced in November 2021 with the title Agatha: House of Harkness, which was replaced by Agatha: Coven of Chaos in July 2022.
+In September 2023, the title was reported to have changed to Agatha: Darkhold Diaries.
 Actress Aubrey Plaza had previously posted a photo in May 2023 of a director's chair with that title, in a font based on the one used for the Disney film The Princess Diaries (2001).
-Adam B. Vary at Variety reported that the multiple title changes were not caused by indecision from Marvel Studios and were instead indicating that the main character was "up to her old skulduggery", and he said it was possible that the series was simply titled Agatha; that is what the series was referred to as in a filing for the first episode with the United States Copyright Office as well as on the official Disney+ website.
+Adam B. Vary at Variety suggested that the multiple title changes were not caused by indecision from Marvel Studios and were instead indicating that the main character was "up to her old skulduggery", and he said it was possible that the series was simply titled Agatha; that is what the series was referred to as in a filing for the first episode with the United States Copyright Office as well as on the official Disney+ website.

 In May 2024, Marvel Studios released a new logo on Twitter with the title Agatha: The Lying Witch with Great Wardrobe, but took down the post soon after.
 Germain Lussier at Gizmodo thought this may have been a joke or a mistake and noted that it was referencing the C. S. Lewis novel The Lion, the Witch and the Wardrobe (1950).
 He felt it was "the worst title of the bunch" despite being accurate to the character, and questioned why the series had received so many publicly announced titles during development.
 He felt the best choice would be Agatha All Along, referring to the 'theme song' of the same name used when Agatha was revealed as the true villain in WandaVision.
 The next day, Disney announced at an upfront presentation that the official title was Agatha All Along, and released a video showing that the changing titles were "orchestrated by [Agatha] as a way of messing with Marvel fans".
-Schaeffer and the writers conceived the various titles.
-Livanos enjoyed releasing "crazier and crazier" titles throughout the marketing stunt and felt it was appropriate for Agatha.